Welcome to today's edition of the Rush 24-7 podcast.

 He can do it.

-So what they're doing is continuing to give uh Obama plausible deniability on this, they're dumping it all on Holder.
+So what they're doing is continuing to give Obama plausible deniability on this.

-But the point is that Holder can't do it on his own, which I think is Ashcroft's point if you read the whole story.
+But the point is that Holder can't do it on his own, which I think is Ashcroft's point, if you read the whole story.

-Um the if if if they disagreed, for example, Obama would have to resolve it.
+If they disagreed, for example, Obama would have to resolve it.

-Let's say that two members of the administration, Holder and somebody else, uh, want to bring these terrorists up to New York for a civilian trial.
+Let's say that two members of the administration, Holder and somebody else, want to bring these terrorists up to New York for a civilian trial.

-Somebody else is, no.
+Somebody else says, no.

 Let's say it's Gates, Secretary of Defense.